 Populations of reintroduced mammals will be managed to ensure that the environmental strengths of the island are maintained.
 The interactions between the reintroduced species and the island’s existing native and pest species will also be closely monitored.

 Local Indigenous communities are being engaged at all stages of the project, with local rangers helping with onground works.

 The project is funded through the Australian Government’s 20 Million Trees Programme (part of the National Landcare Programme).

-Mick has been working in South Australia for Greening Australia since 2001, initially as a member and supervisor with the Environmental Services Unit team, then as a community support officer in the SA Murraylands and currently as a Program Manager for Great Southern Landscapes.
+Mick has been working in South Australia for Greening Australia since 2001, initially as a member and supervisor with the Environmental Services Unit team, then as a community support officer in the SA Murraylands, and currently as Land and Restoration Lead for South Australia.
 Mick has excellent knowledge of the vegetation associations of the Southern Agricultural Districts of South Australia.
 He has an interest in native plants and enjoys working with passionate individuals, landholders and organisations to undertake large-scale restoration within the unique landscapes of South Australia.